 The X-factor is the sum of the productivity factor and the stretch factor.
 It is a productivity offset that will vary among different groupings of distributors.
-Subtracting the X-factor from inflation ensures that rates decline in real, constant-dollar terms.
+Subtracting the X-factor from inflation ensures that rates decline in real, constant-dollar terms, providing distributors with a tangible incentive to improve efficiency or else experience

-2 For 2019 Inflation factor see Ontario Energy Board 2019 Electricity Distribution Rate applications - Updates November 23, 2018.
+&lt;sup>2 For 2019 Inflation factor see Ontario Energy Board 2019 Electricity Distribution Rate applications - Updates November 23, 2018.

-4 Report of the OEB - "Rate Setting Parameters and Benchmarking under the Renewed Regulatory Framework for Ontario's Electricity Distributors" EB-2010-0379, Issued November 21, 2013, corrected December 4, 2013.
+&lt;sup>4 Report of the OEB - "Rate Setting Parameters and Benchmarking under the Renewed Regulatory Framework for Ontario's Electricity Distributors" EB-2010-0379, Issued November 21, 2013, corrected December 4, 2013.

-5 The stretch factor groupings are based on the Report to the Ontario Energy Board - "Empirical Research in Support of Incentive Rate-Setting: 2017 Benchmarking Update", prepared by Pacific Economics Group LLC., August 2018.
+&lt;sup>5 The stretch factor groupings are based on the Report to the Ontario Energy Board - "Empirical Research in Support of Incentive Rate-Setting: 2017 Benchmarking Update", prepared by Pacific Economics Group LLC., August 2018.